Federalist No. 32

 Federalist No. 32 is an essay by Alexander Hamilton, the thirty-second of The Federalist Papers.
-It was published on January 2, 1788, under the pseudonym Publius, the name under which all The Federalist papers were published.
-This is the third of seven essays by Hamilton on the then-controversial issue of taxation.
+It was first published in The Independent Journal on January 2, 1788, under the pseudonym Publius, the name under which all The Federalist papers were published.
+This is the third of seven essays by Hamilton on the issue of taxation.
 It is titled "The Same Subject Continued: Concerning the General Power of Taxation".

 The Federalist Papers, as a foundation text of constitutional interpretation, are frequently cited by American jurists.
 Of all the essays, No. 32 is the fifth-most frequently cited.